 FanDuel Sportsbook went live at 2:30 p.m. in Virginia today, kicking off the legal sports betting era in the state.
 FanDuel is the only operator that has been approved for sports betting launch by the Virginia Lottery to date, and the launch is the first for a newly legal sports betting state in 2021.

 A Virginia Lottery spokesperson confirmed to Sports Handle via email that FanDuel is the only operator approved so far, and said, “Decisions on additional permit awards are imminent, and we anticipate more than one sportsbook will be in position to begin accepting legal wagers from Virginians in time for the Super Bowl on Feb.
 7.”

 In addition, FanDuel was “granted ‘substantial and preferred consideration’ by the Virginia General Assembly,” according to the Lottery.

-Several stakeholders expressed surprise and frustration that FanDuel was given the go-ahead solo.
+Several stakeholders expressed surprise and frustration that FanDuel, which we review here, was given the go-ahead solo.
 None would speak on the record.

 Michigan ready to launch Friday

 FanDuel’s Virginia debut came one day before Michigan regulators plan to launch 10 operators — including FanDuel.
 There has been much anticipation surrounding both Virginia and Michigan going live in the industry.

 “It caught me by surprise,” said FanDuel Government Affairs Director Stacie Stern during an iGB North America webinar Thursday morning.
 “We’re excited to launch as soon as possible.”

 Brandt Iden, now the director of government affairs for Sportradar but formerly the lawmaker who authored Michigan’s sports betting and iGaming law, shared his thoughts about Friday’s Michigan launch.